Better Call Saul is the movie industry's first attempt at portraying electrical sensitivity

 The story takes place in 2002.
 Wi-Fi is just emerging, smart phones are still years in the future and mobile phones are considered an add-on to people's landline telephone at home and at the office.

 Cellular towers are many miles from each other and the ambient microwave pollution is at least a hundred times lower than it is today.
-In those days the radiation from power lines were a bigger concern than the towers.
+In those days the radiation from power lines was a bigger concern than the towers.

 Chuck is dependent on his brother Jimmy, who visits every day with groceries, ice and the newspaper.
 He makes Jimmy leave his mobile phone, wrist watch and car keys outside the house and touch a ground rod before he enters.